MPAS-Dev/compass/docs/users_guide/configuration.rst

 * any number of config files from the test case.
 There might be different config options depending on how the test case is configured (e.g. only if a certain feature is enabled.
-For example, :ref:`global_ocean` loads different sets of config options for different meshes.
+For example, :ref:`ocean_global_ocean` loads different sets of config options for different meshes.

 * a user's config file that is passed in to the ``compass setup`` (see